MartianMadman/RFA_Madmod/Readme.txt

 -Disable homing rockets for rpg and exos because it feels too guided and removes a factor of player skill.
 -Slightly reduce ammo pickups for a few more weapons like the plasma beam and charge launcher.
 -Tie leo rocket launcher fire rate to mouse click rate.
+-Optimize use of projectiles for flyer secondary fire.
--Optimize leo rocket launcher usage of projectiles.
+-Optimize use of projectiles for leo rocket launcher.

 \Issues/
 -Makes game more hardware demanding.